 No need to measure the water but if you must, I have the measurement used in the recipe card.

 Place a pan on medium heat, add water and rice and bring to boil for 10 minutes.
 Note this is based on 1 cup of raw rice.

 Drain and rinse the rice under cold water, return it to the hob, add salt, vegetable oil, stir to combine.
 Add 100ml of water, cover the pot with a lid and cook on low heat until desired, check for salt and adjust accordingly.

-What other ways to cook it
+What other ways to cook rice

 To cook the following rice recipes, you can either use the rice directly in the recipe or parboil it.